China's defence budget rise to outpace economic growth target

 Beijing does not provide a breakdown of its defence budget, leading neighbours and other military powers to complain that its lack of transparency has added to regional tensions.

-Its defence spending ranks as the world's second largest, though it still lags behind the United States.
-By comparison, U.S. President Donald Trump has backed plans to request $750 billion from Congress for U.S. defence spending in 2019.
+China's defence spending ranks as the world's second largest, lagging behind the United States.
+By comparison, U.S. President Donald Trump has backed plans to request $750 billion (£569 billion) from Congress for U.S. defence spending in 2019.

 But diplomats and military experts say China's defence numbers probably underestimate true military spending for the People's Liberation Army, the world's largest armed forces, which are in the midst of an impressive modernisation programme overseen by President Xi Jinping.